xrcyz/Knowledge-Base/README.md

 Some thoughts on the [implementation](https://openprocessing.org/sketch/1245380):
 - It doesn't always converge.
 - It's hard to recover from a dead node that is invariant to input.
+- Should penalise two nodes doing the same calculation, it traps the gradient in a bad local minima.
 - Moving one parameter at a time is painful.
 Can we switch from cartesian to polar coordinates?

 ![training XOR](/images/training%20XOR.gif)